tanmaygar/tanmaygar.github.io/_pages/about.md

 My research and academic interests lies in the domain Computer Vision and Machine Learning, and I'm proud to be associated with the [Machine Learning and Vision Group](https://lab1055.github.io/) at IIT Hyderabad, under the expert mentorship of [Dr. Vineeth Balasubramanian](https://people.iith.ac.in/vineethnb/).
 I am interested in research areas such as Explainability in Deep Learning, Ensemble Learning, and Transfer Learning.

 ### Recent News
-My paper on <i>Advancing Ante Hoc Explainable Models through Generative Adversarial Networks</i> has been accepted at AAAI 2024 Conference Workshop - 12th December 2023 ([Paper](https://arxiv.org/abs/2401.04647))
+My paper on <i>Advancing Ante Hoc Explainable Models through Generative Adversarial Networks</i> has been accepted at 2 AAAI 2024 Conference Workshops - 12th December 2023 ([Paper](https://arxiv.org/abs/2401.04647))

 ### Research Interests:
 - Explainability in Deep Learning